 Auditing your content for web accessibility standards will help you recognize what works and what doesn’t, and where there’s still room for improvement to make your content as accessible as possible.

 To find more web accessibility issues with your WordPress site, perform the following simulations:

 - Disable CSS: Open the developer tools section of your browser to disable CSS and carefully examine the reading order to validate that there’s no information hidden through color, shapes, or location.

 - Disable Images: Again, use the developer tool on your browser to disable images and then check if all the images have alt text.

-- Low Vision Check: Google Chrome has extensions such as SEE, No Coffee, and ChromeLens that can simulate several vision impairments.
+- Low Vision Check: Google Chrome has extensions such as SEE, and ChromeLens that can simulate several vision impairments.
 By using these simulators, you can locate important contrasts between colored text, backgrounds, and surrounding text.
 Also, you’ll be able to verify that there is no information conveyed through color alone.

 4. Conduct User Testing

 If there’s a possibility, recruit a group of participants with motion and visual impairments for the purpose of determining what barriers they would face when navigating your WordPress website.
 Let the participants use screen readers, magnifiers, and other tools and/or technology that could help them use the web.

 When you let the users tell you about the problems that they encounter on your site when they navigate with a keyboard or a screen reader, the testing results could inspire big improvements in terms of WordPress accessibility.

 Examine if each dropdown menu on your site is accessible to them and if the interactive elements work when needed or not.
 Ensure that your content headings don’t make navigation tedious for the participants.

 There are lots of considerations when it comes to the accessibility of your WordPress site, and you can’t uncover each obstacle without user testing, it’s as simple as that.